 Today’s issue of Key Concepts in intercultural Dialogue is now available, and it does something different.
-This is the first word in a language other than English, and there are several other non-English words in process.
+This is the first word in a language other than English, and there are several other non-English words in process; this one is for KC41: Yuan by Hui-Ching Chang.
 The goal is to expand the concepts available to discussions of intercultural dialogue.
-Click on the thumbnail to download the PDF.
+As always, all Key Concepts are available as free PDFs; just click on the thumbnail to download.
 Lists organized chronologically by publication date and number, alphabetically by concept in English, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.

 Chang, H.-C. (2014).
 Yuan.
 Key Concepts in Intercultural Dialogue, 41.
 Available from: https://centerforinterculturaldialogue.files.wordpress.com/2014/11/key-concept-yuan.pdf